yahoo/jafar/packages/documentation/docs/introduction.md

 ### Form Class

-Javascript Form class that manage fields and data manipulations.
+Javascript Form class which manage fields and data manipulations.
 [More info](form-overview.html)

 ### React

-Supplies 3 products to manage forms in react applications.
+Supplies 3 products to manage forms in [react](https://reactjs.org) applications.
 [More info](react-overview.html)
 - React Form & Field components based on Form class.
 - Common components for usage such as Text, Number, Select and more, based on [Material UI](https://material-ui.com/)
 - Layout components to build form pages / peaces with the same UI / UX experience such as Item component which contain header, sections,